aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

     1. Follow instructions in [Reset User Password Step](#reset-user-password) to assign a password to the Researcher assigned to `researcher1UserNameParamStorePath`.
     1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `researcher1PasswordParamStorePath` and the value as the Researcher's new password.

-1. Follow these steps to assign a value to `hostAwsAccountIdParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file
+1. Follow these steps to assign a value to `awsAccountIdParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file.
+This value is necessary to run teh AWS Accounts multi-step integration test.
+If the value remains commented out, this test will not run.
-    1. Uncomment `researcher1PasswordParamStorePath` and provide a name for a SSM parameter that will contain the 12 Digit Hosting Account Id, e.g. `/swb/<STAGE>/accountsTest/awsAccountId`.
+    1. Uncomment `awsAccountIdParamStorePath` and provide a name for a SSM parameter that will contain the 12 Digit Account Id of an AWS Account you own that is not the main nor hosting account ID, e.g. `/swb/<STAGE>/accountsTest/awsAccountId`.
-    1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `hostAwsAccountIdParamStorePath` and the value as the the 12 Digit Hosting Account Id.
+    1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `awsAccountIdParamStorePath` and the value as the the 12 Digit Hosting Account Id.

-1. Follow these steps to assign a value to `hostingAccountHandlerRoleArnParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file
-    1. Uncomment `hostingAccountHandlerRoleArnParamStorePath` and provide a name for a SSM parameter that will contain the hosting account handler role ARN, e.g. `/swb/<STAGE>/accountsTest/hostingAccountHandlerRoleArn`.
-    1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `hostingAccountHandlerRoleArnParamStorePath` and the value as the `HostingAccountHandlerRoleArn` parameter from [Deploy Hosting Account Step](#deploy-to-the-hosting-account).

-1. Follow these steps to assign a value to `envMgmtRoleArnParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file
-    1. Uncomment `envMgmtRoleArnParamStorePath` and provide a name for a SSM parameter that will contain the hosting account event management role ARN, e.g. `/swb/<STAGE>/accountsTest/envMgmtRoleArn`.
-    1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `envMgmtRoleArnParamStorePath` and the value as the `EnvMgmtRoleArn` parameter from [Deploy Hosting Account Step](#deploy-to-the-hosting-account).

-1. Follow these steps to assign a value to `encryptionKeyArnParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file
-    1. Uncomment `encryptionKeyArnParamStorePath` and provide a name for a SSM parameter that will contain the hosting account encryption key ARN, e.g. `/swb/<STAGE>/accountsTest/encryptionKeyArn`.
-    1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `encryptionKeyArnParamStorePath` and the value as the `EncryptionKeyArn` parameter from [Deploy Hosting Account Step](#deploy-to-the-hosting-account).

 1. Uncomment `defaultHostingAccountId` and in `./integration-tests/config/<STAGE>.yaml` file and assign value `ACCOUNT_ID` from [Onboard Hosting Account Step](#onboard-hosting-account).